dushyantss/elixir-1.19-new-dialyzer-warnings/README.md

 iex> ElixirDialyzerWarnings.Examples.run_all_examples()
 ```

-All examples will execute successfully, demonstrating that this is a dialyzer-only issue.
+All examples will execute successfully, demonstrating that this is a dialyzer-only issue, not a runtime bug.

 ## Environment